port-labs/port-docs/docs/platform-overview/widgets/open-api.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

 # OpenAPI

-Port supports importing and displaying [OpenAPI](https://www.openapis.org/) specification files as [Swagger UI](https://swagger.io/) tabs.
+With Port, you can import and display [OpenAPI](https://www.openapis.org/) specification files as [Swagger UI](https://swagger.io/) tabs.

 By using the combination of `"type": "object` and `"spec": "open-api"` in a [Blueprint property](../port-components/blueprint.md#blueprint-properties), Port will display the Swagger UI matching the spec file provided in the [Specific Entity Page](../port-components/page.md#entity-page).
 In addition, it will also provide advanced functionality such as performing HTTP calls to the spec target directly from Port.